n3m/tldr-design-patterns/README.md

 A compilation of guides and examples of design patterns in different languages.

-Designed by engineers for engineers.
+Created by an engineer that wanted level up their code quality; made for engineers.

 ## Supported Languages